 In a callback to an earlier joke, M’Shulla asks Killraven what he primed that one with and KR jokes back “The mead that you pour in your gullet, mud-brother.”

-While our heroes fight their way through the facility, killing aliens as they go, we cut back to Dusty and the older alien mentoring him, now inside the simulated homeworld again.
-Dusty, like many of his generation, sides with the faction which does not want all humans killed.
+While our heroes fight their way through the facility, killing aliens as they go, we cut back to the Prodigy and the older alien mentoring him, now inside the simulated homeworld again.
+The Prodigy, like many of his generation, sides with the faction which does not want all humans killed.

 The older alien is on the other side of the issue and argues that the reliance on humans as food must be eliminated so that the human race, with all their dangers, can be utterly annihilated, ending any potential threat to the alien dominance of the Earth.

-Below Dusty and his mentor and the other watching aliens, another tournament is unfolding, with armed Martians/ Zetans atop elephant-sized turtle creatures getting ready to charge each other.
+Below the Prodigy and his mentor and the other watching aliens, another tournament is unfolding, with armed Martians/ Zetans atop elephant-sized turtle creatures getting ready to charge each other.
 (No, I don’t know why the supposedly “emotionless” aliens like watching such spectacles.)

 Back to Killraven and the others, who have fought their way to the incubation center of the fortress.
 In a fairly weak conjuration of a conflict among team members, for some reason Carmilla Frost objects to the plan to kill the thousands of incubating aliens like they kill adults.
 (Especially odd since at Fortress Death-Birth we saw that the aliens scoop out human babies from their mothers to eat them as fine delicacies while the mothers are forced to watch.)